Wiki · Concept · Last reviewed June 23, 2026

 That extension mattered because chess and shogi had long histories of engine development built around specialized search, handcrafted evaluation functions, opening books, and domain knowledge.
 AlphaZero did not inherit those traditions directly.
 It learned evaluation and policy behavior through a neural network trained on its own games, then used that network to guide Monte Carlo tree search.

 MuZero later changed another assumption: AlphaZero still received the game rules needed for search, while MuZero learned a task-shaped model of the environment and planned inside that learned model.
-The three systems form a compact research arc: learn from human games, learn from rules and self-play, then learn enough of the world model to plan.
+The research arc is compact: learn from human games, learn from rules and self-play, then learn enough of the world model to plan.

 Method